TestRunnerSRL/bizhawk-co-op/README.md

 ## Metroid: Zero Mission Co-op

 Health and ammo is shared.
 Items obtained by a player are given to everyone.
-Items locations are split such that each item can be optained by only one player.
+Items locations are split such that each item can be obtained by only one player.
 The other players will find a screw attack block in its place.
 The items at the unknown item locations, power grip location, and imago location can be obtained by either player.
 Events such as boss deaths are also shared.

 ## Link to the Past Co-op

 Items obtained by a player are given to everyone.
-Items locations are split such that each item can be optained by only one player.
+Items locations are split such that each item can be obtained by only one player.
 It's usually a good idea to spread out on the overworld and communicate which items still need to be checked by who.
 With Split Keys or Raid Bosses enabled, it's highly recommended to enter dungeons together.
 The following can are configurable:

 * **Health and Ammo** Health and ammo is shared.
 This includes bottles, bombs, arrows, magic, etc. Death is synced, so if you notice a pause, it's because the script is waiting for everyone to die together
 * **Split Big Keys** If enabled then dungeon Big Keys will be split so only one person can obtain it.
 Otherwise either player can get them.